openradar/PyDDA/doc/source/user_guide/retrieving_winds.rst

 --------------------------------

 We will then take a first attempt at retrieving a wind field using PyDDA.
-This is done using the :code:`pydda.retrieval.get_dd_wind_field` function.
+This is done using the :meth:`pydda.retrieval.get_dd_wind_field` function.
 This function takes in a minimum of one input, a list of input PyART Grids.
 We will also specify the constants for the constraints.
 In this case, we are using the mass continuity, radar observation, smoothness, and model constraints.